The man Rebecca Bender was in love with sold her for sex.

 An escort service.

-“This is how it works in Vegas,” he told Rebecca.
-“I’ve spent a lot of money to get you here, and that was money I was using for my business.
-You’re gonna need to make that money back.”
+“He said, ‘This is how it works in Vegas,'” Rebecca said. “‘I’ve spent a lot of money to get you here, and that was money I was using for my business.
+You’re gonna need to make that money back.'”

 He described the escort service as just dancing in a room.
 He told her it was just like being in a bikini at the pool.
 And he promised love and safety for Rebecca and her baby girl.